ronnyml/snowplow-wiki/setup-guide/4-setup-alternative-data-stores/storage-loader/1-Installing-the-StorageLoader.md

 EmrEtlRunner's own Archive Bucket.
 Create the required Archive Bucket in the same AWS region as your In Bucket.

-**Important:** if you are using the StorageLoader to load your data into Redshift, you need to make sure your **In Bucket** is in the same region as your Redshift cluster.
-The reason is that Redshift currently only supports the bulk loading of data from S3 in the same region.

 Right, now we can install StorageLoader.

 <a name="installation"/>